EGA-archive/LocalEGA/CONTRIBUTING.rst

    your code, etc...)
 In that case, a reviewer will request changes and describe them in the comment section of the PR.

-   You then update your branch with new commits and ping the reviewer on the slack channel.
-(Yes, we respond better there).
+   You then update your branch with new commits.
+We will see the PR changes faster if you ping the reviewer in the slack channel.

    Note that the comments *in the PR* are not used to discuss the *how* and *why* of that issue.
 These discussions are not about the